 Most life insurance companies will postpone offering coverage to you for a period of time after the completion of all treatment.
 After that, life insurance is available depending on the staging of cervical cancer.

 Life Insurance for Cervical Cancers up to Stage 1a

 Life insurance may be possible to obtain within 1 year of completion of all cervical cancer treatment.
 The following will usually apply:

-- Typically, a flat extra expense is added to the standard life insurance rates.
+- Typically, a flat extra charge is added to the standard life insurance rates.

 - The flat extra will add approximately $500 per every $100,000 of life insurance.

 - The flat extra will last for 3 years on average when the stage is 1a or less.

 More aggressive stage 1 cervical cancer will require longer postpone periods as well as more expensive flat extra expenses.

 Life Insurance for Cervical Cancers up to Stage 2b